kaanguven/cryptoArbitrageDemo/README.md

 At the moment, I do not plan to publish the current project as Public.

-To support me and access the whole project, or to run this project together, buy me a coffee and contact me by e-mail.
+To support me and access the whole project, or to develop this project with me, buy me a coffee and contact me by e-mail.

 TRC20: TYGLFMC13tuTcfLiga8ajaCQyb4yq8hdfm